Prajwal5180/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 1. In the **Assignments** tab :

-    - Click **Add Group**,this displays the available groups.
+    - Click **Add Group**, this displays the available groups.
 Notice the list of available groups.

     - Select **Operations**, you may need to scroll down, then press **Select**.
 Notice how the text next to groups has been updated to reflect 1 group selected.